xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 ## Week 6 (3 July - 9 July 2023)

+- [X] Refactored the `Search in nodes...` feature to adapt with the panel.
+Now the function checks if there is a need to have the feature or not
 - [ ] Working on the panel for the application (for visualisation centered around the opened wiki document)

 # Midterm Evaluation (10 July - 14 July 2023)